apache/buildstream/doc/source/artifacts.rst

 checkout directory.

-Otherwise, some tinkering is required to ensure BuildStream is available in ``PATH`` when it's companion ``bst-artifact-receive`` program is run remotely.
+Otherwise, some tinkering is required to ensure BuildStream is available in ``PATH`` when it's companion ``bst-artifact-server`` program is run remotely.

-You can install only the artifact receiver companion program without requiring BuildStream's more exigent dependencies by setting the ``BST_ARTIFACTS_ONLY`` environment variable at install time, like so:
+You can install only the artifact server companion program without requiring BuildStream's more exigent dependencies by setting the ``BST_ARTIFACTS_ONLY`` environment variable at install time, like so: